LEADING OFF: A’s winning streak on line in suspended game

 OPPORTUNITY KNOCKS

-Minnesota has a chance to widen its 6½-game lead in the AL Central over Cleveland and perhaps all but salt away the division title when the Indians come to town for a three-game series.
+Minnesota has a chance to widen its 6 1/2-game lead in the AL Central over Cleveland and perhaps all but salt away the division title when the Indians come to town for a three-game series.
 Michael Pineda (11-5, 4.11 ERA) pitches the opener for the Twins, back home from an 8-2 road trip.
 Adam Plutko (6-4, 4.53) goes for Cleveland.

 CLOSING IN